jdevfullstack-tutorials/page-metrics/README.md

 ![sample](https://github.com/xdvrx1/page-metrics-tutorial/blob/main/screenshots/final.png)

 ## How It Works
-The service will count every page hit, meaning every request for that particular URL will be counted.
-Even if you reload that, you'll see it's incrementing.
+The service will count every page hit, meaning every request for that particular URL will be counted, including yours.
+You can test that by reloading the page or repo.
+If the counter is incrementing for every reload, it's working.

 Of course, this one can be faked easily.
 But, there is no sense faking the views, right?
 You install it for the very reason you need to see